eraldooneto/PythonProjects-/Clock/readme.md

 -  <b>tkinter and tkinter.ttk </b> modules - It is a standard Python interface to the Tk GUI toolkit shipped with Python.
 General purpose are: widgets, displays, buttons etc.
 -  <b>tkinter Label:</b> It is a widget where you can display text or images.
 In our code, we used it to show the time (the time format is a string).
 -  label.after(): used for update an interface after some time.
--  For more, check the documentation here: https://docs.python.org/pt-br/3/library/tk.html
+-  For more about Tkinter, check the documentation here: https://docs.python.org/pt-br/3/library/tk.html